ethereum/go-ethereum/content/docs/developers/geth-developer/dev-mode.md

 To exit, press ctrl-d or type exit
 >
 ```

-In the [Getting Started](/docs/getting-started/) tutorial it was explained that using the external signing and account management tool, Clef, was best practise for generating and securing user accounts.
-However, for simplicity this tutorial will use Geth's built-in account management.
+For simplicity this tutorial uses Geth's built-in account management.
 First, the existing accounts can be displayed using `eth.accounts`:

 ```shell
 eth.accounts
 ```

 An array containing a single address will be displayed in the terminal, despite no accounts having yet been explicitly created.
 This is the "coinbase" account.
 The coinbase address is the recipient of the total amount of ether created at the local network genesis.
 Querying the ether balance of the coinbase account will return a very large number.
 The coinbase account can be invoked as `eth.accounts[0]` or as `eth.coinbase`:

 ```terminal
 > eth.coinbase==eth.accounts[0]
 true
 ```

 The following command can be used to query the balance.
 The return value is in units of Wei, which is divided by 1<sup>18</sup> to give units of ether.
 This can be done explicitly or by calling the `web3.FromWei()` function:

 ```shell
 eth.getBalance(eth.coinbase)/1e18

 // or

 web3.fromWei(eth.getBalance(eth.coinbase))
 ```

 Using `web3.fromWei()` is less error prone because the correct multiplier is built in.
 These commands both return the following:

 ```terminal
 1.157920892373162e+59
 ```

 A new account can be created and some of the ether from the coinbase transferred across to it.
 A new account is generated using the `newAccount` function in the `personal` namespace:

 ```shell
 personal.newAccount()
 ```

 The terminal will display a request for a password, twice.
 Once provided, a new account will be created and its address printed to the terminal.
 The account creation is also logged in the Geth terminal, including the location of the keyfile in the keystore.
 It is a good idea to back up the password somewhere at this point.
 If this were an account on a live network, intended to own assets of real-world value, it would be critical to back up the account password and the keystore in a secure manner.